-Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year
+Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

-After 3 years in China and 1 year living in Shanghai, here are the 5 best areas to stay and my tested hotel picks for each neighborhood.
+After 3 years in China and 1 year living here I know where to stay in Shanghai, here are the 5 best areas and my tested hotel picks for each neighborhood.

 Contains affiliate links, at no extra cost to you.